xiv3r/Termux-ESP-Flasher/README.md

 # Termux-ESP-Flasher

+**Flash ESP32 / ESP8266 firmware from Android using Termux — no root
-A Termux-native `.bin` flasher for ESP32 boards — no root, no `esptool.py` subprocess, no pyserial.
+required.** A Termux-native `.bin` flasher that talks directly to the chip's USB endpoints, with no `esptool.py` subprocess and no pyserial.

+If you've hit the wall where **Web Serial doesn't work in Chrome for Android** (it's desktop-only) and `esptool.py` can't find a `/dev/ttyUSB*` node because Termux has no root, this is the tool built for exactly that gap.

 Covers **two** device families, auto-detected from the USB VID:PID: